• Skip to primary navigation

 Homemade Teriyaki Sauce (Gluten-free + Vegan)

-Published: Nov 13, 2020 · Modified: May 12, 2021 by Ipsa Faujdar · This post may contain affiliate links.
+Published: Nov 13, 2020 ยท Modified: Jan 22, 2025 by Ipsa Faujdar ยท This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclaimer.

 Jump to Recipe Print Recipe

 This homemade teriyaki sauce is no less than store-bought teriyaki sauce.
-In addition, this teriyaki sauce is gluten-free, vegan.
-You can substitute a few ingredients to make it keto-friendly (low-carb), and for paleo also.
-Add this homemade teriyaki sauce to any of your vegetable stir-fry for a delicious dish.
+In addition, this teriyaki sauce is gluten-free and vegan.

 teriyaki sauce